-4 Learners will begin to plan for their shadow puppet theatre
+Today you will begin to plan for your shadow puppet theatre!

-10 minutes Learners will use a torch or the sun to form shadows with their hands and form different animals and characters and try and have their family guess what these different shadows are?
+Suggested Duration Activity and Description 30 minutes Learners will use a torch or the sun to form shadows with their hands and form different animals and characters and try and have their family guess what these different shadows are?

-20 minutes Learners will think of a basic story that they will tell the viewers through the shadow theatre.
-Learners should pick a story with a few characters: a wolf, a princess, a rabbit and props including the sun, a house, a cloud etc.

-- Learners can illustrate and write out the story
+- Learners will think of a basic story that they will tell the viewers through the shadow theatre to make it easier they can adapt a section of a story that they already know.
+Learners should pick a story with not more than 2 or 3 characters: a wolf, a princess, a rabbit and props including the sun, a house, a cloud etc. - Learners can illustrate or write out the story.

+- Learners will now design the main "characters and props" of shadow theatre as puppets.
+Learners will draw the main outline on paper or cardboard and colour this inside with black crayon, paint or marker - Learners will now cut out these characters or props and stick them using tape on toothpicks / chopsticks

+Today you will begin to set up and present your shadow puppet theatre!

+Suggested Duration

+Activity and Description

-30 minutes Learners will now design the main "characters and props" of shadow theatre as puppets.
-Learners will draw the main outline on paper or cardboard and colour this inside with black crayon, paint or marker - Learners will now cut out these characters or props and stick them using tape on toothpicks / chopsticks 5 20 minutes Learners will design the "stage" - They will need to find a place to hang a large white bedsheet or shadow screen - it can be hung on a door frame (it is better if the screen is straight) There needs to be space behind the screen for the learners to stand and hold the puppets or the musical instruments The bottom half of the screen can have a desk or table so learners can hide behind it when they operate the puppets They will need to find a good source of light e.g. sunlight or a lamp / torch behind the screen - There needs to be space in front of the screen for audience to sit Learners can use a doorframe - learners have to make the screen is pin a large sheet of paper on the frame or hang a sheet from the rod audience puppet theater lamp puppet master 10 minutes Learners will play with light and experiment with it until learners discover its effects on the shadows your puppets make.
-Learners will quickly discover that the shadows grow larger when the puppets are close to the light source, and smaller when they are further away 10 minutes Learners will "act" out the story using these puppets and props and try and simultaneously narrate or tell the story.
-Learners can also add music or sound effects for e.g. a plastic bottle with little stones as a shaker for rain etc. 10 minutes Learners will now enact the play for their family
+- Learners will design the stage. - 7.
+They will need to find a place to hang a large white bedsheet or shadow screen it can be hung on a door frame (it is better if the screen is straight) - 8.
+There needs to be space behind the screen for the learners to stand and hold the puppets

+- 9. The bottom half of the screen can have a desk or table so learners can hide behind it when they operate the puppets - 10.
+They will need to find a good source of light e.g. sunlight or a lamp / torch behind the screen - 11.
+There needs to be space in front of the screen for audience to sit - Learners can use a doorframe learners have to make the screen is pin a large sheet of paper on the frame or hang a sheet from the rod.

+Learners will play with light and experiment with it until learners discover its effects on the shadows your puppets make.
+Learners will quickly discover that the shadows grow larger when the puppets are close to the light source, and smaller when they are further away

+• Learners will "act" out the story using these puppets and props and try and simultaneously narrate or tell the story.
+Learners can also add music or sound effects for e.g. a plastic bottle with little stones as a shaker for rain etc.

+• Learners will now enact the play for their family.

-10 minute Learners will ask family about their opinion about the play: Did they understand the characters based on the shadows?
+Learners will ask family about their opinion about the play: Did they understand the characters based on the shadows?
 Did the family members like the story?
 Did the family members enjoy any additional effects of sound or the narration of the story?
-Assessment Criteria: Clarity of drawings, illustrations and labelling including the understanding demonstrated Creativity and simplicity of the story and character puppets Narration and retelling of the story Ability to distinguish between objects as opaque, translucent or transparent